NWChemEx-Project/DeveloperTools/docs/source/design/overall_design.rst

 SimDE manages a bunch of apps (which we call modules), takes care of inter-app communication (passing data among the modules), and automates more mundane tasks (like logging and saving results).
-SimDE is extensible in that new modules and communication protocals can be added downstream from it, even at runtime.
+SimDE is extensible in that new modules and communication protocols can be added downstream from it, even at runtime.

 This generality and flexibility comes at the cost of complexity.
 While design efforts have striven to make SimDE as simple as possible, the reality is that it